jk89/underactuated-rotor/README.md

+# Underactuatuated Rotor

-Project for controlling a bldc motor with a ps4 controller.
+Project for controlling a bldc motor with a ps4 controller, fulfilling the underactuated rotor mechanism.

 # How to run